 Which size propane tank should I use?

 Your propane gas tank will be the main source of power for your camp grill.
 These tanks are available in a wide range of different sizes that should make life a little easier for you.
 The smaller 14-ounce propane tank will last anything between 1.5-2 hours.
-This makes it the ideal option to use if you are cooking on smaller camping trips.a
+This makes it the ideal option to use if you are cooking on smaller camping trips.

-However, I personally prefer the 20-pound propane tank.
-Yes, it might expensive and really heavy to carry, but you can camp for a week or even more with this tank.
+However, I prefer the 20-pound propane tank.
+Yes, it might be expensive and cumbersome to carry, but you can camp for a week or even more with this tank.
 When used, the tank should power up your grill for up to 20-hours.
 If you have a grill with control knobs for the propane tank, you might be able to squeeze out a couple more hours from each tank.
 These tanks can also be refilled, ensuring that you only need to make the once-off lump sum payment for the tank.

 As a word of advice, I would recommend ensuring the tank is securely sealed without any leaks.
 The propane is really flammable and can cause a massive problem once it starts leaking in your storage area.
-Before storing, you should always double check to see that nothing is leaking.
+Before storing, you should always double-check to see that nothing is leaking.
 It is also recommended to check the rules and regulations for camping with a propane grill.

-How to check the level of my gas tank:
+How to check the level of my gas tank?

-Let’s face it, we don’t keep hours in the back of hour mind when we are camping and not all of the grills have been fitted with gauges.
+Let’s face it, we don’t keep hours in the back of our mind when we are camping and not all of the grills have been fitted with gauges.
 Fortunately, you can check the level of your gas tank with a few simple steps.
 These steps will make it really easy to ensure that you know exactly when to fill up the tank before it is empty: